-What we have to embrace with this white sneaker trend is that the sneaks have to be box-fresh white, and they have to look jarring.
+What we need to embrace with this white sneaker trend is this: the sneaks have to be box-fresh white so they look jarring.
 Intentional.
 They need to be flat (no Nike Air Maxes) and round-toed.
-Isabel Marant, who singlehandedly started the wedge sneaker trend and uses Stan Smiths in her shows, just launched her own branded pair (below) in white with either metallic red or blue accents.
-Of course, they cost almost 5 times what Stan Smiths cost, but they are a perfect example of this style.
+Isabel Marant, who singlehandedly started the wedge sneaker trend and uses Stan Smiths in her own shows, just launched her own branded pair (below) in white with either metallic red or blue accents.
+Of course, they cost almost 5 times what Stan Smiths cost, but they are a perfect example of the style.

 Below is a photo of La Moss, who has managed to incorporate white sneakers into her own Rock n’ Roll style for a night out.

-While I’m thoroughly loving this look on other women, I know that I’d feel self conscious wearing blindingly white sneakers myself, so I’ve decided I’ll buy a pair with a touch of black on them, so they’ll work into my existing (largely black) wardrobe a little easier.
+While I’m thoroughly loving this look on other women, I know that I’d feel self conscious wearing blindingly white sneakers myself.
+I’ve decided I’ll buy a pair with a touch of black on them, so they’ll work into my existing wardrobe a little easier.
 My inspiration for this is the always stylish blogger, Blair Eadie (below), of the blog Atlantic Pacific.

-This white sneaker trend is fresh, modern (well, a retro shoe worn in a modern way), age-friendly, comfortable, and after several years of extreme platforms and vertiginous stilettos, it feels like a well-deserved fashion break!
-I’m certain that I wouldn’t wear white trainers on a night out, a la Kate Moss, but I WILL wear them to run around my everyday life and to add in a little bit of laid-back cool to my fairly structured wardrobe.
-I think I could just about substitute them for a biker boot in some of my outfits, (with boyfriend jeans, with skinny jeans, or even leggings… and with the wide-leg trousers now on my wishlist).
+White sneakers are fresh, modern (well, a retro shoe worn in a modern way), age-friendly, comfortable, and after several years of extreme platforms and vertiginous stilettos, they feel like a well-deserved fashion break!
+I wouldn’t wear white trainers on a night out, a la Kate Moss, but I WILL wear them to run around in my everyday life and to add a bit of laid-back cool to my fairly structured wardrobe.
+I think I could just about substitute them for a biker boot in some of my outfits, (with boyfriend jeans, with skinny jeans, or even leggings… and with the wide-leg trousers now on my wish list).

 What say you, stylish ladies?
 Will this trend work with your style, or will you give it a miss?
 I’ve been on the fence for a while, but the black stripes on the Adidas pair above won me over.
-It isn’t a brand new trend, but it has taken me a little while to warm up to it.
+It isn’t a new ‘trend’, but it has taken me a while to warm up to it.